eindiran/AutoWater/README.md

 ### Setting up the ground
 In the column of the __right pin__ of the transistor, add a black wire.
 Run this wire into the __ground rail__ at the top of the breadboard.
 Take another black wire and run it from one of two __GND__ pins on the Arduino to the ground rail on the breadboard.
 The circuit is now complete!

+### Running the tests
+Open up the IDE and connect the Arduino to your computer.
+Upload the file __SolenoidTest.ino__.
+Pick up the solenoid valve and put it next to your ear.
+You should hear it turn once per second.

+Unplug the Arduino.
+Take a short length of __aquarium tubing__ and cut it off, placing one end inside the solenoid valve and the other end inside the __water reservoir__ or __pump__.
+Cut off a second length of tubing and put it into the other side of the solenoid valve.
+For the test, place this other end inside a bucket.

+Plug the Arduino back in and run SolenoidTest.ino again.
+The valve should alternate between opening for a second and closing for a second, letting water out into the bucket each time it is open.